ACM40960/project-16310126/README.md

 ### 4. Running the notebook 🏃‍♀️ 🖥️

+#### Downloading and opening the notebook

 To run the notebook, download the ACM40960_21208251_16310126.nb included within this repository along with all prescribed data-sets.
 There should be 7 data-sets downloaded and included in the same folder as the Mathematica notebook.
 Opening Mathematica on your desktop should open on the following page:

 ![image](https://user-images.githubusercontent.com/60405870/181854711-00dee655-c37b-4269-975c-086cbe729d64.png)

 Open the Mathematica notebook file.
-We recommend the user evaluate notebook before expanding sections, which takes approximately 2 minutes 24 seconds.
-The Evaluate Notebook option is included under the the evaluation tab.
+We recommend the user evaluate the notebook before expanding sections.
+Doing so takes approximately 2 minutes 24 seconds.
+The Evaluate Notebook option is included under the the evaluation tab:

 ![image](https://user-images.githubusercontent.com/60405870/181855350-fdfb1e80-435b-4ee1-be20-a5cf0ba6ca86.png)

+Please note that the user can choose to run the notebook section by section, but should bear in mind the notebook is organised using a top-down approach.
+Data importation and cleaning in preliminary sections informs analysis and organises data in sections to follow.

+#### Sections of the notebook 🔢

 The notebook is organised into six sections across
 1. Importing Data;